 - Provide input to the management team on new product or service features to be developed to meet current and future customer needs.

 - Work closely with Engineering on the development of assigned projects, and with Operations on station operations and performance.

 - Keep account activities and literature up-to-date.

-Why Clean EnergyGuidance and support -- your direct supervisor is a great mentor and trainer and tends to meter his management style to meet the individual needs and provide the optimum benefit to his sales team.
-Upon joining us, in addition to working directly with your supervisor, you’ll participate in a two week training and orientation program providing company insight, territory information, a wide lens view of the natural gas infrastructure we’re building, and the trucks and progressive solutions you’ll be selling.
+Why Clean EnergyTraining -- upon joining us you will travel to our corporate offices in Seal Beach, California, and participate in a two week training and orientation program providing company insight, territory information, a wide lens view of the natural gas infrastructure we’re building, and the trucks and progressive solutions you’ll be selling.
 It’s a mini transportation boot camp.
 If you arrive with drive, past successes and trained sales skills, we'll complete the picture by giving you all you all the additional tools you will need to succeed.

-Career growth -- ours is a hot industry and we've established ourselves as a clear leader.
+Career growth -- ours is a hot industry -- the future of trucking, and we've established ourselves as a clear leader.
 We're creating growth both organically and through acquisitions as we're building America's Natural Gas Highway.
-Find success in this role and you could move to a Senior BDM role, focusing on companies with over $1 billion in revenue, or following the management path and help others find success.
+Find success in this role and you could move to a Senior BDM role, focusing on companies with over $1 billion in revenue, or follow the management path and help others find success.

 The right solutions -- as more organizations explore alternative fuel vehicles, Clean Energy offers the right solutions at the right time.
 Nearly 14 million natural gas vehicles are on the road throughout the world, but only about 117,000 are in the U.S., according to the U.S. Energy Information Administration.
 Clean Energy is actively changing that statistic by building an infrastructure of commercial fueling stations, as well as building a portfolio of subsidiary, like-minded companies to drive success.